What Does Osha Approved Prescription Safety Glasses Mean?

 Side and Top Shields

 Regular eyeglasses leave your eyes vulnerable at the top and sides, creating gaps where debris, fluids, or objects can enter your eyes.
 Stoggles have a streamlined design with top and side shields that are low profile and comfortable, all while being safe and protective.
+Some safety glasses have wraparound lenses that work similarly, but they can be impossible if you order them with prescription vision correction lenses.
+Getting Rx safety glasses is difficult and expensive.

 Top and side protection as comforting and reassuring as a hug from grandma after a long day?
 Count us in.

-ANSI Z87.1-2020 Certification
+ANSI Z87+ Certification

-All Stoggles come standard with ANSI Z87.1 certification, so you never have to worry about whether or not your safety eyewear is actually safe.
+All Stoggles come standard with ANSI Z87+ certification, so you never have to worry about whether or not your safety eyewear is actually safe.
 You can always tell if your eyewear is ANSI certified by looking for the imprinted certification somewhere on the body of the product.

 UV Blocking